It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 If you don’t already know it, you can look it up at the Old Farmer’s Almanac.
 Just type in your zip code and the tool will calculate your average last frost date and display it on the screen.
 Easy!

 Most seed packets recommend starting tomato seeds four to six weeks before your last frost date, but they assume you will set out your transplants close to this date.
-We’re going to be a bit more cautious than that.
+I recommend being a bit more cautious than that.

-If you get started just four weeks before your last frost, then your starts should be ready for transplanting two weeks after your last frost.
+If you sow your seeds just four weeks before the last frost, then your starts should be ready for transplanting two weeks after the predicted last frost.
 Make sense?

-So, take your last frost date and count back four weeks.
+So take the average last frost date for your region and count back four weeks.
 This is when you should begin your tomato seed starting project.

-Learn more about when’s the best time to sow vegetable seeds indoors and outdoors in this helpful guide.
+Learn more about when is the best time to sow vegetable seeds indoors and outdoors in our helpful guide.

-Now you’re finally ready to get started, so let’s go.
+Now you’re ready to get started, so let’s go.

 Place some starting mix in your seed trays.
 Fill each cell loosely, then gently tap the tray to remove any air pockets.